droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-Now that we are in a test method, xUnit will have completed the `InitializeAsync` which started the `PostgreSQL` container.
-Which should give us access to the connection string of the running `PostgreSQL` instance, while you can configure it, by default it randomizes the port.
+After completing the `InitializeAsync` method, which starts the PostgreSQL container, we have a connection string to the active PostgreSQL instance.
+By default, it randomizes the port.

-Next we create an connection factory the way our SUT expects it by configuring a `NpgsqlDataSource` with the connection string and then configure the factory to return a open `NpgsqlConnection` with the `OpenConnectionAsync` method every time the factory is invoked.
+Next, we configure a connection factory as required by our SUT, using a `NpgsqlDataSource` configured with the connection string.
+This factory is designed to return an open `NpgsqlConnection` via the `OpenConnectionAsync` method upon each invocation.

-Seeing as we still only have a database container running a fresh and clean instance of `PostgreSQL`, we need to initialize it by creating a table and insert a user.
-We do this by creating a connection with the connection factory and then executing the SQL to create the table and insert a user that should match our `Act` of the often used `Arrange-Act-Assert` test pattern.
+Since we have a fresh instance of PostgreSQL running in a container, we need to initialize it by creating a users table and inserting a user record.
+This setup matches the "Arrange" step of the common "Arrange-Act-Assert" testing pattern.

-If we run the test now, we should see it pass.
-And we have successfully tested our database logic with a real database.
+Running this test should result in a pass, demonstrating successful database logic testing with a real database environment.

 ## <span id="optimization">Optimization</span>